How To Get Toddler To Brush teeth

 My toddler hates it when I brush her teeth.
 Brushing teeth is one of the last things we do after the bath and before bed, when she is tired -- she is crazy then, throwing a fit.
 I really don't want her to get cavities.
 Should I just hold her down and brush?

 That doesn't mean you should give up on brushing your toddler's teeth, though.
-Reconciling those two things can be tough, but I have seen many families do it.
-Basically, you start small and keep at it, just as you do with every other habit.
+Start small and keep at it, just as you do with every other habit.
 They all brush, eventually.
-Here are some tips that will get your child brushing by herself, sooner.
+Here are my top tips to get your child brushing by herself, sooner.